When we built a new shop, we set out to up our game. And then we said to ourselves, let’s not just up our game, let’s go for best in class.

 Theresa DeMarco.
 Hands down.
 And she’s a Carolina Timberworks alumni.

-What to Do in West Jefferson, NC and Ashe County
+What Can You Do in West Jefferson, NC and Ashe County?

 - Take a good book to bed with you: Ashe County Public Library